Censored Sampling of Diffusion Models Using 3 Minutes of Human Feedback: Reward model and human feedback

 In some setups, benign images constitute the majority of uncensored generation.
 Section~\ref{ss:church} considers such a \emph{benign-dominant} setup, where 11.4\% of images have stock photo watermarks and the goal is to censor the watermarks.
 A random sample of images provided to a human annotator will contain far more benign than malign images.

 To efficiently utilize the imbalanced data in a sample-efficient way, we propose an ensemble method loosely inspired by ensemble-based sample efficient RL methods \cite{kurutach2018modelensemble,buckman2018}.
 The method trains $K$ reward models $r^{(1)}_{\psi_1}, \dots, r^{(K)}_{\psi_K}$, each using a shared set of $N_M$ (scarce) malign images joined with $N_M$ benign images randomly subsampled bootstrap-style from the provided pool of $N_B$ (abundant) benign data as in Algorithm~\ref{alg:ensemble}.
-The final reward model is formed as $r_\psi = \prod_{k=1}^K r_{\psi_k}^{(k)}$.
-Given that a product becomes small when any of its factor is small, $r_\psi$ is effectively asking for unanimous approval across $r^{(1)}_{\psi_1}, \dots, r^{(K)}_{\psi_K}$.